Next Cohort · Starts August 3, 2026 · Limited to 10 families

 In about 10 minutes a day, over 8 weeks, your child builds real reading skills that stick — decoding simple words you both celebrate when the routines are practiced consistently.

-You don’t need teaching experience.
-In the live RBK cohort, parents learn exactly what to do and get real guidance each week — so you never have to guess if you’re doing it right.
+You do not need teaching experience.
+In the live RBK cohort, parents learn exactly what to do and get real guidance each week, so you are not left guessing.

 Reagan reading with child